 You can find full details about our occult studies course by clicking the link above.

 We have used the word Jungle deliberately, because that is exactly what the occult is for the unwary and uninstructed seeker who ventures into it without the guidance of a True Teacher.
 Sadly, such Teachers are NOT to be found in the Yellow Pages, posting on Internet forums, or hanging on the end of a psychic 'hotline.'
 There is no shortage of half-truths, speculations and fantasies to be found on Internet forums, social media sites and in 'New Age' books, but of real Truth, there is none.
 No wonder many people dismiss the occult as half-baked nonsense!
 In general they are quite right to do so, for more often than not it involves nothing more than the rankest superstition, pseudo-science, psycho-babble and muddle-headed thinking.
-One contemporary writer sums up the occult jungle in words which will resonate with many seekers:
+In Serpents of Wisdom, the author sums up the occult jungle in words which will resonate with many seekers:

 "We were besieged by hordes of so-called shamans, gurus, channelers, high priests, clairvoyants, magicians, yogis, wizards, witches, necromancers, dream interpreters, transcendentalists, spiritualists, diviners, and a variety of other dolts, all frantically waving wands, rods and pointed fingers; chanting mantras, developing chakras, burning candles and incense, drawing holy circles, squares and triangles; selling talismans and charms, raising the dead, mouthing incantations, reaching ecstasy through Tantra, gaining power and healing by means of crystals; practicing Norse magic, Celtic magic, Enochian magic, Teutonic magic, ceremonial magic, temple magic and herb magic."